mhipszki/eslint-formatter-summary/README.md

 - generate distributable using Babel (support for Node from v6+)
 - add CI integration
 - publish on Npm
+- export results as JSON
+- export each rules turned off and ready to be added to `.eslintrc`

 ## Contribute